pessoacolombo/pessoacolombo/README.md

 - 👋 Hi, I’m @pessoacolombo
-- 👀 I’m an architect with a particular interest in the interaction between spatial planning and social development
-- 🌱 I’m currently learning to code in Python
+- 🌱 I’m currently learning to code in Python, to do advanced spatial analysis
-- 💞️ I’m looking to collaborate on questions related to urban planning in global South, "informal" urbanization and urban health.
+- 👀 I’m looking to collaborate on questions related to urban planning in global South, "informal" urbanization and urban health.